MuckRock/python-muckrock/docs/requests.rst

     - **agency**: Filter by the agency ID handling the request.
     - **tags**: Filter by tags associated with the request.
     - **jurisdiction**: Filter by the jurisdiction ID associated with the request.
+    - **search**: An optional search term.
+For example, you can search for any request that mentions recipes.

     Ordering options are available, including: